RhisiartK/Easy-PHP-Framework/README.md

   - Required components: Apache, MySQL, PHP, phpMyAdmin
 - Install [Composer](https://getcomposer.org/doc/00-intro.md#installation-windows)
 - Clone the repository to the xampp's htdocs directory
+- Download the phpDocumentor from [here](http://www.phpdoc.org/phpDocumentor.phar) and save to the ```src``` directory
 - Run ```npm install``` in the src directory
   - It will install node packages and after that it will install phpunit with composer
 - Open XAMPP Control Panel and Start Apache and MySQL
 - Create database table with utf8_bin collation
+- Create a database user for the web page
   - machine name should be localhost
-- Create a database user for the web page
-- Set database specific grants
+- Set database specific grants for created user
     - check only the following grants: select, insert, update, delete
 - Change the information of database in web/System/Core/Settings.php
   - DATABASE_NAME